Ajayneethikannan/PyVoice-Syntax-Error/README.md

 # PyVoice-Backend
-the backend of the PyVoice Voice to Code app
+the backend and atom plugin code of the PyVoice Voice to Code app